M I N D F U L M O V E M E N T

 Practice in a clean and quiet place to maximize concentration and awareness of the practice.
 Practicing in the outdoors is okay to do but not after sun-bathing or in direct sunlight, in windy conditions, or where there may be lots of insects or animals.

 Breathing is done through the nose for both inhaling and exhaling.
-Some specific types of breathing exercises may incorporate inhaling or exhaling through the mouth.
+Some specific types of breathing exercises may incorporate inhaling and/or exhaling through the mouth.

 Mindful Movement does not require fancy or expensive equipment to enjoy it!
 Obtaining a fitness mat can help you feel grounded and prevent slipping while holding poses.
-A mat offers a comfortable place to lie on for relaxation or sit up during meditation.
-It can also help cushion certain parts of the body when rolled up and placed under the sit bones (sitting poses), knees, or shoulders (inversions).
-Although blocks and straps are some basic pieces of equipment that can help assist students with their asanas, they are not necessary; some student will use chairs, the wall, books, scarves, and other hacks from home instead.
+A mat offers a comfortable place to lie on for relaxation.
+It can also help cushion certain parts of the body when rolled up and placed under the sit bones (sitting poses) or knees.
+Although blocks and straps are some basic pieces of equipment that can help assist students with their movements or forms, they are not necessary; some student will use chairs, the wall, books, scarves, and other hacks from home instead.
 You can also use your body to support you especially in side bending postures.

 When practicing Mindful Movement, participants should wear comfortable clothing to prevent restriction around the limbs.
 Be assured that you do not have to put yourself into pretzel-like positions.
 Mindful Movement is for everybody and all body shapes and sizes.
 Modifications are given during each session for the beginner and the more advanced student.